 Perth at a Glance

-Living in Perth agrees with most expatriates who’ve made the decision to spend a few years in Western Australia — or to stay there forever.
+Living in Perth agrees with most expatriates who have made the decision to spend a few years in Western Australia — or to stay there forever.
 As we have pointed out in our guide on moving to Perth, the geographical isolation of the city and the rising cost of living are the most significant disadvantages of living in Perth.
 However, those contemplating starting a life in Perth will be happy to hear that the latter shows signs of improving.

-However, most residents would concur that these aspects are more than compensated by the relaxed pace of life and the high quality of living in Perth.
-In 2011 and 2012, the city ranked 21st in the Mercer Quality of Living Survey, ahead of such celebrated expat hotspots as Singapore, Paris, or San Francisco.
-The Economist Intelligence Unit appreciated Perth so much that they considered it one of the ten most livable cities worldwide in 2015, along with Melbourne and Sydney.
+Moreover, most residents would agree that these aspects are more than compensated by the relaxed pace of life and the high quality of living in Perth.
+The Economist newspaper appreciated Perth so much that they considered it one of the ten most livable cities worldwide in 2015, along with Melbourne and Sydney.

-Fans of local culture and history could explore Australia’s Freemantle Prison, an Australian convict site and a UNESCO World Heritage Site – or stock up on travel books and Australian literature at Boffin’s Bookshop in central Perth.
-Last but not least, expat families living in Perth have the opportunity to take their children to tour one of the many wildlife sanctuaries or to even go camping in the Yanchep national park, where they would be able to see koala colonies.
+Fans of local culture and history could explore Australia’s Freemantle Prison, an Australian convict site and a UNESCO World Heritage Site, or stock up on travel books and Australian literature at Boffin’s Bookshop in central Perth.
+Last, but not least, expat families living in Perth have the opportunity to take their children to tour one of the many wildlife sanctuaries or to even go camping in the Yanchep national park, where they would be able to see koala colonies.

-Once your kid has reached the age of four, he or she can go to kindergarten for 15 hours a week on a voluntary basis.
-For all children who are five years old, attending pre-primary classes becomes mandatory.
+Once your child has reached the age of four, he or she can attend kindergarten for 15 hours a week on a voluntary basis.
+For all children who are five years old, attending pre-primary classes is mandatory.
 Pre-primary classes prepare children for primary school and are necessary to ensure that children adapt well to educational settings.
 After pre-primary classes, when children are six years old, they are enrolled in primary school.
 In Western Australia, primary school lasts for six years, from grade one to grade six.
 After primary school, children are able to move on to enroll in secondary education.

-All public schools are free of charge.
-However, the language in the classroom is always English: If your kids are young and pick up new languages easily or if you are planning on living in Perth for a long time, this might actually be helpful.
+The language in the classroom is always English; if your children learn new languages easily or if you are planning on living in Perth for a long time, this might actually be helpful.
 But for secondary students without a good grasp of the English language, the situation in grades eight to twelve might be rather difficult.
 If this is the case, it is recommended to find an international school that fits your child’s needs.

 International Schools and Higher Education

 Unfortunately, there are only a limited number of international schools available for expat students.
-There are five schools that offer the International Baccalaureate in Western Australia.
-Two of them are Montessori schools, and there’s only one international school with intensive tutoring for non-native English speakers: the International School of Western Australia is among the most expensive independent schools in Perth.
-If you consider home-schooling as an alternative, get in touch with the regional education office to talk about formal requirements.
+There are eight schools that offer the International Baccalaureate in Western Australia.
+Two of them are Montessori schools, and there’s only one international school with intensive tutoring for non-native English speakers; the International School of Western Australia is among the most expensive independent schools in Perth.
+If you consider home-schooling as an alternative, get in touch with your regional education office to talk about formal requirements.

-Of course, if you are interested in furthering your own knowledge, living in Perth will provide the perfect opportunity, with the city containing five universities.
+If you are interested in furthering your own knowledge, living in Perth will provide the perfect opportunity, with the city containing five universities.
 Furthermore, the Career Centre for Western Australia has lots of information on professional and vocational training for adults living in Perth.